B2. Operations

 Circulate around the classroom and observe students playing.

 • I see you have a 5.
-What other number can you add to it to get 9?
+What number can you add to it to get 9?

 • Redo your calculation to see if this sum or difference is correct.